-Thomas Lopez-Pierre is a 44 year old married man of Puerto Rican, Dominican and Haitian descent.
+Thomas Lopez-Pierre is a 45 year old man of Puerto Rican, Dominican and Haitian descent.

-Thomas Lopez-Pierre and his ex-wife share a set of twin girls and a 2nd grade son.
+Thomas Lopez-Pierre and his ex-wife share a set of twin girls and a 3rd grade son (charter school student).

 A native New Yorker, Thomas Lopez-Pierre's professional background is rooted in social responsibility and devoted to philanthropic endeavors that help strengthen his community.

 Thomas Lopez-Pierre is a Licensed Real Estate Broker with his own firm, Lopez-Pierre Realty, LLC operating in Harlem (liveuptown.com).

 Member of the Democratic Party in New York.

 Thomas Lopez-Pierre lives on the Upper Westside of Manhattan.

 Thomas Lopez-Pierre is a member of the Abyssinian Baptist Church in Harlem.

 SOCRATES once said that the more he learned, the more he became convinced of his own ignorance.